AIgree

 • positive ●●●●○ privacy

-Medium expressly says it does not sell personal information.
-That is a meaningful privacy protection compared with services that monetize user data through sale or sharing arrangements.
+Medium states it does not sell your personal information, which is a meaningful privacy benefit compared with services that monetize user data that way.
+It also says California users can opt out if that ever changes in the future.

 • positive ●●●●○ privacy